 Consider the example below of a simple signaling experiment.
 The coloring channel is pStat3.
 The two samples are unstimulated (Unstim) and IL10-stimulated PBMCs (Stim).
 The higher intensity of pStat3 in CD3+ T cells, shown in the red-colored population, indicates that T cell signaling is occurring in the sample stimulated with IL10.

 Dot plots colored by channel can help with gating

 Coloring dot plots by channel can help draw gates in the right location, by displaying more information to interpret while drawing the gate.
 This can especially help in situations where drawing a clean gate is challenging.
-Using more markers can help decide how to distinguish a population.

 In the Gating Editor, click on the setting icon next to the plot to show the plot settings window, choose a plot type of dot plot colored by channel.
 Other important settings are indicated but discussed in other parts of the article.

 The option for coloring channel appears under the gating plot beneath the X and Y axis controls.
 Each dot on the plot is colored according to its data value in the coloring channel, for example, pStat3, resulting in the plot above.

 (Gating Editor configuration for dot plots colored by channel.)

 The channels utilized for any advanced analysis appeared highlighted in the Gating Editor and the specific icon is displayed next to the channel name.

 (An example of UMAP.
 The channels used for UMAP analysis are highlighted in the Gating Editor.
 All advanced analyses label the channels similarly using the corresponding analysis icon.)

 In the Illustration Editor, choose Plot type as Dot, then choose to Color by Z-axis channel.
 After this, use the selector for Z-axis to define which channel to use for coloring.